Jedaian/natural-disaster-pipeline/README.md

 - **Redpanda**: Kafka-compatible message broker that's lighter and easier to run locally than Kafka itself.
 - **Spark**: Handles stream processing.
 Bit of overkill for this data volume, but great for learning.
 - **Parquet**: Column-oriented format that's perfect for analytical queries.
+- **Bruin**: Modern data pipeline orchestration tool that manages and runs dbt transformations with built-in data quality checks.
-- **dbt**: Transforms raw data into clean, aggregated tables using SQL.
+- **dbt**: Transforms raw data into clean, aggregated tables using SQL (executed via Bruin).
 - **DuckDB**: In-process database that can query Parquet files directly.
 Like SQLite but for analytics.

 ## Prerequisites